playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 <iframe data-frame-title="Angular App Wide Providers - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-app-wide-providers-88?template=node&embed=1&file=src%2Fmain.ts"></iframe>

-In Angular, these globally provided values are called "Services".
-They're often used to break up and move application logic out of components in order to be more widely re-used.
+In Angular, these globally provided values are called "Services."
+They're often used to break up and move application logic out of components to be more widely re-used.

 ## Vue